JCMexplains/writing-for-success-2023/textbook.md

 9. My little sister said what we were all thinking "We should have stayed home."
 10. Trust me I have done this before.
-11.

 #### Key Takeaways

 - Use a colon to introduce a list, quote, or example.
-- Use a colon after a greeting in business letters and memos.
+- Use a colon after a greeting in formal letters.

 ## 3.4 Quotes